Graylag-PD/Goose-Belt-Purger/README.md

 Extrude onto the smooth inner side of the wristband.
 You can try the outer side, but adhesion is generally worse and requires an unembossed, unprinted band — which is surprisingly hard to find.
 The inner surface sticks well, even without direct nozzle contact, while the outer side requires pressure that magnets alone can't provide.

 Adhesion heavily depends on belt speed.
 If filament doesn't stick, slow the belt.
 Once adhesion starts, the extruded line tends to pull more material from the nozzle.

-A part cooling fan can help, though this isn't yet included in the macro.
+Adhesion is also strongly dependant on filament drynes.
+Wet filament tends to curl up and does not stick to belt as easilly.

 The macro splits the purge into short "toothpicks" or pellets to improve waste volume efficiency.

 Initial testing shows optimal belt speed is 2–12rpm (roughly 1.8–11 mm/s or 108–660 mm/min).
 The easiest way to measure speed is to mark a spot on a pulley, start a stopwatch, and time 10 full revolutions.

-# Risks

-This is an early-stage mod and hasn't been extensively tested.
-Known and unknown risks exist.
-If issues arise, please report them.

-**Known risks:**

-- Limited motor lifespan due to mechanical wear
-- Motor overheating
-- Belt thermal degradation
-- Frame deformation due to heat or tension
-- Poor purge adhesion or debris returning to the nozzle
-- Print failures or damage from stray purged filament
+Don't be afraid to experiment with the macro parameters.
+Every printer is unique, so expect to tune it up for a some time untill you hit the 'just right' zone.